 When we join a group that participates in an area that we identify with strongly we expect to have an easier time of getting along with the members.
 In many respects, you will, but personality differences will still be a factor.
 Your mutual interest in a specific area provides a solid foundation, which can result in unusually close relationships.
 But it’s unreasonable to expect that your common interests will produce a close relationship with everyone in the group.
 If you join an organization with broader objectives like a fitness club as opposed to a vegetarian group, you may find more people who you get along with well.

 Simplify your style into being a person who does not try to make everyone like you, but rather a person who relies on just being yourself.
-You do this because you understand the impossibility of making everyone like you and to reduce stress in your social activities.
+You do this because you understand the impossibility of making everyone like you and in doing so reduce social stress.

 7. Stop Grieving About Past Mistakes

 Grieving about mistakes you’ve made in the past is a ridiculously clear waste of time.
 The only possible outcome is that you’ll feel depressed in the present!
 And when you feel depressed, you greatly reduce your ability to take constructive action today that will improve your future.

 All we have is the present.
 There are no guarantees for tomorrow.
 If we hope to make the most of the present, we must be in the best possible state of mind.
 To do that we must keep our focus in the moment and on what we want to experience.
 When we think about the things we want, we bring about positive feelings that will energize us and not depress us.